rweng18/aqi_project/README.md

-# aqi_project
+# flight_status_project

-Looking at air quality measured by AQI in cities around the US.
+Looking at how weather affects flights in the US.